buckning/myzappi/README.md

 SetChargeMode
 1. Prompt the user to confirm if they want to unlock the charge mode if it is locked

+Create validation interceptor for slots

+Show the energy usage graph as a background image for getting the status.
+This should be done in a separate thread.

+The most popular commands from about 10 months are:
+1. Set charge mode
+2. Go green
+3. Set eddi mode to stopped
+4. Charge my car
+5. Set eddi mode to normal
+6. Status summary
+7. Get plug status

+These commands should be as good as possible, offering value to the user over the myenergi app

 ## What is MyZappi?
 MyZappi is an Alexa skill that can be used to control your myenergi Zappi device all through an Amazon Echo or Alexa device.